-The investment balances making up the liquidity totals above as of December 31, 2023 and 2022 are reduced by \$10,132,391 and \$6,587,527 in donor-advised funds, respectively.
+The investment balances making up the liquidity totals above as of December 31, 2024 and 2023 have been reduced by \$11,626,402 and \$10,132,391 in donor-advised funds, respectively.
 The Foundation generally uses these assets for grant making based on donor recommendations and considers the majority of these as with donor restrictions, thus removed, along with the other restricted net assets to arrive at the total.

 Endowment funds consist of donor-restricted endowments.
 Income from donor-restricted endowments that is restricted for specific purposes is not available for general expenditure.
-As described in Note 10, the Foundation's donor-restricted endowments are subject to an annual spending rate of 4.5%.
+As described in Note 9, the Foundation's donor-restricted endowments are subject to an annual spending rate of 4.5%.

 The Foundation invests cash in excess of daily requirements in short-term investments and money market funds.
-These short-term funds are accumulated and invested for operating expenditures, distributing funds to parishes as part of the Beyond Sunday Parish share distribution on a periodic basis, as well as funding scholarships and school grants.
+These short-term funds are accumulated and invested for operating expenditures and funding scholarships and school grants.